travelmarx/scrapbook101core/docbuild/articles/about-this-site.md

         }
         ```

         From the output of `docfx --serve`, copy an example of the stringified model object and put it into a .json file and format it.
-For a conceptual file, you should see something like this:
+For a conceptual file, you should see a form something like this:

         ```json
         {